-Working with county and local planning boards, provide evaluations on the impact of proposed development projects on the transportation system.
+This element includes working with county and local planning boards, to provide evaluations on the impact of proposed development projects on the transportation system and the inclusiveness of project elements for all users of the transportation system that now includes the location and affordability of housing.
 Coordinate meetings on proposed projects in a manner that allows all agencies to participate as early as possible on project design as it relates to the transportation system and sustainability factors.
 This "gateway agency" concept will provide early feedback to project sponsors and local governments.
 The work will also be utilized in presentations before local boards and in project reviews and referral responses by the County Planning Board.
+Under the recently approved IIJA, housing has been added to the scope of the MPO planning process in a variety of ways, which has not been a component to date; coordination with the county land use referral process will provide the MPO with a clear and useful nexus for integrating housing into the MPO scope.

-44.24.01: Conduct Transportation Impact Reviews and Encourage Sustainable Development Policies Federal Share Local Share Total State Soft Match Total Project Cost \$60,000 \$3,158 \$63,158 \$9,474 Deliverables: Meetings with project sponsors and agencies, issuance of referral memoranda Schedule: Ongoing activity; April 2021 - March 2022
+44.24.01: Conduct Transportation Impact Reviews and Encourage Sustainable Development Policies Federal Share Local Share Total State Soft Match Total Project Cost \$40,000 \$2,105 \$42,105 \$6,316 Deliverables: Meetings with project sponsors and agencies, issuance of referral memoranda Schedule: Ongoing activity; April 2022 - March 2023